 The construction industry is a global behemoth that towers over most other sectors.
 Believe it or not, seven out of the ten highest sale growth industries are related to construction.
 After times of great turmoil, growth and stability prevail.
 Things are looking up for general contractors, specialized providers such as these concreters from Sunshine Coast, and various subcontractors like plumbers and electricians.
 People, businesses, and governments are always going to build, which constantly drives new jobs and opportunities.

 It is estimated that, today, 9 million people are employed on construction sites around the world.
 The demand for workers is high and surpasses the supply.
 Therefore, the skilled labor shortage is going to continue in the following years and you will rarely hear construction workers having to pivot or change their vocation.
+Whether you’re a carpenter, a bricklayer or even working in landscape design services, it is very rare for a construction worker to change their vocation.
+With different jobs coming up in many locations and challenging a construction workers skills, there is never a dull day.
 In other words, there is a high level of career stability and minimum amount of job hopping.
 And do not worry: advanced robotic technology is not going to replace the good old manual labor any time soon.

 Furthermore, a construction career is a lucrative path to take.
 Many people decide to choose it because of the financial stability it provides.
 You have a reliant and solid source of income and what is more, salaries are on the rise-in 2017, they increased by 3.4%.
 Positions like construction managers are particularly well-paid.
 They make as much as engineers and computer programmers (around $95,000 annually).
 On top of all that, work in a construction field comes with additional benefits and future cover.

 Always on the move